mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 - `5:13` - *But when anything is exposed by the light, it becomes visible,*

 ### Philippians (4)
-1. To live is Christ to die is gain, Conduct yourself worthy (ch.
-1)
+1. To live is Christ to die is gain, Conduct yourself worthy
-2. Think of others, Christ the servant, without arguing and complaining (ch.
-2)
+2. Think of others, Christ the servant, without arguing and complaining
-3. Righteousness depends on faith, they walk as enemies of the Cross (ch.
-3)
+3. Righteousness depends on faith, they walk as enemies of the Cross
-4. Anxious about nothing, present your request, peace of God, gives me strength (ch.
-4)
+4. Anxious about nothing, present your request, peace of God, gives me strength

+#### Verses
-- 4:13 - I can do all things through him who strengthens me.
+- `4:13` - I can do all things through him who strengthens me.

 #### Verses
 New: